Lipstick Building: Site

 Prior to 885 Third Avenue's construction, the site had contained low-rise buildings.
-Citicorp, which occupied 601 Lexington Avenue immediately to the west, bought the site in mid-1980 for $7.2 million.
+Citicorp, which occupied 601 Lexington Avenue immediately to the west, bought the site in mid-1980 for over $7.2 million.
 Citicorp had intended to erect a residential building there.
 Within a year, the bank decided to sell the site due to an increase in real-estate values.

 Architecture

 The Lipstick Building at 885 Third Avenue was designed by Philip Johnson and John Burgee for developer Gerald D. Hines.
 Structural engineer Irwin Cantor, mechanical engineer Cosentini Associates, landscape architects Zion and Breen Associates, and lighting consultant Claude Engle were also involved in the building's development.
 It is 34 stories tall and measures 453 ft to its roof.
 Though the building was officially known as Fifty-third at Third, its unusual massing and the facade's color led to its popular name, the Lipstick Building.
 It is one of several buildings in New York City that were nicknamed based on their appearance.

 As of 2020, due to a legal technicality, the building and the underlying land have separate owners, and the land itself is divided into two ownership sections.
 A 50 by 110 ft plot on Third Avenue, covering about 21 percent of the site, is owned by a limited liability corporation and leased to SL Green, the owner of the rest of the site.